Last updated on March 20th, 2019

 12. Fishing Opener

 While you may not be able to join the Governor on his trip, it’s still worth getting on one of the 10,000 lakes and seeing if you can bring home dinner.
 The MN DNR has a lake finder tool on their website that will help you find the best lake for you.
 They include information about proximity, stocking reports and topographical details on the lake itself.
 Children 16 and under do not need a license.
+You also don’t need a license at to fish at most MN State Parks, as long as you are a resident.

 13. Go to a Baseball Game

 If you are looking for green grass during Spring in MN, sometimes the only place you’ll find it is at the Baseball Field.
 Target Field and CHS Field are home to amazing baseball teams.
 And they both are very affordable for the family.
+For more ways to save money at your next Twins Game, check out: 10 of the Best Discounts at Target Field to Use a Your Next Twins Baseball Game.

 14. Preston Trout Days